 “We need not speak of the astonishment caused by such unusual sounds – sounds which were for the first time heard on our peaceful river – nor of the many conjectures which were started as to the course from whence they proceeded.
 Our doubts were soon dispelled by the glorious reality, as the Steamer Ripple for the first time came dashing up the Iowa and landed at the ferry, which henceforth is only to be known by the more appropriate name of the Steam Boat Landing.”
 The Iowa City Standard

-A festive dinner was arranged for the following evening with Chauncey Swan, proprietor of The Swan Hotel, in charge of the celebration.
+A festive dinner was arranged for the following evening at The National Hotel.
 The evening began with the touring author, John B. Newhall from Burlington, who was gathering crowds across the West speaking about Iowa and its great potential.
-His first book, The Sketches of Iowa (1841) was making quite the stir and as guest speaker, Newell set the stage for the festivities, and after a lengthy speech, Newell finally introduced the Ripple‘s skipper…
+His first book, The Sketches of Iowa (1841) was making quite the stir and as guest speaker, Newell set the stage for the festivities – click here to read more – and after a lengthy speech, Newhall finally introduced the Ripple‘s skipper…

 As Captain Dan Jones, this Son of Neptune, closed his speech, he echoed Newell’s words…